christelbuchanan/bap-578-non-fungible-agents-nfa/ARCHITECTURE.md

 ### Enhanced Registration Process

-1. The agent owner creates a memory module with desired functionality and learning configuration
+1. The agent owner creates a imprint module with desired functionality and learning configuration
 2. The owner signs the module data with their private key
 3. The module is registered with the ImprintModuleRegistry contract with learning specifications
 4. The registry verifies the signature and learning module compatibility